yacinebenchehida/Ithominii_convergence/README.md

 - **BUSCO_TreePL/** — Scripts and related information for BUSCO phylogeny and molecular dating analyses, as presented in Figure 1.

-- **Patternize/** — Scripts for quantifying and analyzing wing colour pattern variation across species.
+- **Patternize_QTL/** — Scripts for quantifying and analyzing wing colour pattern variation in *H. pardalinus* and *M. messenoides* + Scripts related to quantitative trait loci mapping to identify genomic regions associated with colour patterns in *H. pardalinus*.

 - **Pop_Structure/** — Scripts for quantifying population genetic structure using PCA.

-- **QTL/** — Scripts related to quantitative trait loci mapping to identify genomic regions associated with colour patterns in *H. pardalinus*.

 - **GWAS/** — Scripts used to perform genome-wide association analyses presented in the paper.